paulvee/Hotplate-Controller/README.md

 The complete description is on my Blog that can be found here: https://www.paulvdiyblogs.net/2025/02/creating-hotplate-reflow-station.html

-The project is also documented on gthe site of my sponsor, PCBWay, where PCB's can be ordered directly: https://www.pcbway.com/project/shareproject/Modifying_a_Hotplate_to_a_Reflow_Solder_Station_4dc6241c.html
+The project is also documented on the site of my sponsor, PCBWay, where PCB's can be ordered directly: https://www.pcbway.com/project/shareproject/Modifying_a_Hotplate_to_a_Reflow_Solder_Station_4dc6241c.html

 WARNING: